 Sartre

-Contemporary philosophySartre was a 20th century French philosopher (1905-1980).
-Born in Paris, he spent a happy childhood (recounted in his autobiography The Words), before attending Lycée Henri-IV, then Lycée Louis-le-Grand, and finally the École Normale Supérieure.
+Contemporary philosophySartre was a twentieth-century French philosopher (1905-1980).
+Born in Paris, he spent a happy childhood (recounted in his autobiography The Words), before attending the Lycée Henri-IV, then the Lycée Louis-le-Grand, and finally the École Normale Supérieure.
 He met Simone de Beauvoir.
-He obtained the agrégation in philosophy and became a teacher at a lycée in Le Havre, then in Neuilly.
+He passed the agrégation in philosophy and taught at a lycée in Le Havre, then in Neuilly.
 His fame came with the publication of Nausea.
-After the war, his fame was considerable and existentialism became a fashionable philosophy.
+After the war, his reputation was immense and existentialism became a fashionable philosophy.

 Existentialism Is a Humanism